peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalArgumentException</code> - The parameter <code>bigTagValue</code> is less than 0.

 ### HasTag

     public boolean HasTag(int tagValue)

-Returns whether this object has a tag of the given number.
+Returns whether this object has a tag of the specified number.

 **Parameters:**